Naprila/Youtube-clone/README.md

 Infinite Scrolling.\
 Fully optimized search bar implemented using useMemo, debouncing.\
 Live chat will be display if the video is liveBroadcast.
-Although the data's are dummy, because i can't any youtube api which fetches live Chat from Youtube.So hardcoded as of now.\
+Although the data's are dummy, because i can't find any youtube api which fetches live Chat from Youtube.So hardcoded as of now.\
-Implemented a n-level comment Section.\
+Implemented N-level comment Section.\
 Also implemented an side NavBar using redux-store.\

 I believe there is lot of scope for improvement yet to be done.